 Chicken Fried Rice is a takeout classic that never disappoints - and you're going to LOVE how easy it is to make at home.
 I have a couple key tips to make a restaurant quality fried rice, while still keeping it quick, delicious and easily adjustable to your preferences!

-Slice chicken breast into thin 1/2" pieces and place in a bowl.
-Marinate with soy sauce, shaoxing wine, white pepper, sesame oil, salt and cornstarch for 15-20 minutes.
+Slice the chicken breast into thin 1/2" pieces and place in a bowl.
+Add the soy sauce, shaoxing wine, white pepper, sesame oil, salt and cornstarch mix until combined.
+Marinate for 15 minutes.

-Chop your vegetables and beat eggs and set aside.
+Chop the onion, carrots, scallions, and garlic.
+Beat the eggs in a small bowl and set aside with the chopped vegetables and peas.
 Prepare soy sauce, sesame oil, white pepper, salt, and msg next to your pan for easy access.

-Over high heat, add 2 tbsp of oil until shimmering and cook your chicken breast for 2-3 minutes until just cooked through.
+Over high heat in a large wok or pan, add 2 tbsp of oil until just smoking and cook the chicken breast for 2-3 minutes until just cooked through.
 Remove and set aside.

-Push the vegetables to the side, then add 1/2 tbsp of oil and fry your eggs until 80% cooked through.
+Push the vegetables to the side, then add 1/2 tbsp of oil to the bare side of the pan and fry the eggs until 80% cooked through.
 Fold the eggs into the vegetables.

-Immediately add your day-old rice, soy sauce, sesame oil, white pepper, sugar, msg, and salt to taste.
+Immediately add your day-old rice and mix to combine with the eggs and vegetables for 2-3 minutes until the eggs are dry.
+Add the soy sauce, sesame oil, white pepper, sugar, msg, and salt to taste.
 Fry over high heat for 3-4 minutes or until everything is well incorporated and the rice is relatively dry.

 Add back the chicken and scallion greens and cook for another minute.
-Finish with sesame oil and enjoy!
+Serve and enjoy!

 Notes